hyperledger/indy-node/docs/start-nodes.md

 There is a script that can generate keys and corresponding test genesis files to be used with a Test network.

 ```
-~$ generate_indy_pool_transactions --nodes 4 --clients 5 --nodeNum 1 [--ips '191.177.76.26,22.185.194.102,247.81.153.79,93.125.199.45'] --network=sandbox
+~$ generate_indy_pool_transactions --nodes 4 --clients 5 --nodeNum 1 [--ips '191.177.76.26,22.185.194.102,247.81.153.79,93.125.199.45'] [--network=sandbox]
 ```
-`--nodes` specifies a total number of nodes in the pool `--clients` specifies a number of pre-configured clients in the pool (in `domain_transactions_file_{network_name}_genesis`) `--nodeNum` specifies a number of this particular node (from 1 to `-nodes` value), that is a number of the Node to create private keys locally for.
+- `--nodes` specifies a total number of nodes in the pool
+- `--clients` specifies a number of pre-configured clients in the pool (in `domain_transactions_file_{network_name}_genesis`)
+- `--nodeNum` specifies a number of this particular node (from 1 to `-nodes` value), that is a number of the Node to create private keys locally for.
-`--ip` specifies IP addresses for all nodes in the pool (if not specified, then `localhost` is used) `--network` specified a Network generate transaction files and keys for. `sandbox` is used by default.
-We can run scripts for multiple times for different networks.
+- `--ip` specifies IP addresses for all nodes in the pool (if not specified, then `localhost` is used)
+- `--network` specifies a Network generate transaction files and keys for. `sandbox` is used by default.

+We can run the script multiple times for different networks.

 #### Running Node